 4. Click the Plot Renderer node to select the Separate multimodal PSD check box.
-This plots the mean radius and size distributions of the two compositions.

 Plotting the size distribution from the final simulation time of 3300 seconds, you can see there are several peaks, although these are not completely separated.
 As above, select the Separate multimodal PSD check box to separate the peaks.